Jack-HG/JackG-FIFA19-Vanguard-DTS16103-C1/README.md

 Improvements and future features:
 - Implemented a graphical user interface (GUI).
 This is because with text based applications it is hard to keep track of each element of a project, especially when user           interaction is involved.
 For example, having a numbered list, which requires the user to enter a number for what they want to do; which is complex and difficult to comprehend.
 A GUI would allow me to implement a menu screen, that is user friendly and much more accessible.
 Clicking on a button would take the user to the desired path.
 This could also   allow for a drop down menu for player's, rather than having to input the exact name.
 Overall a GUI would be a welcome improvment to improve readability, accessibility and       make the program more user friendly.
 - For the radar chart feature, an improvement would be to be able to compare two player's statistics on the same chart.
 Such as - https://www.google.com/url?sa=i&url=https%3A%2F%2Fwww.cs.middlebury.edu%2F~candrews%2Fshowcase%2Finfovis_techniques_s16%2Fradar_chart%2F&psig=AOvVaw1nn9vuaAskyVL4M5kcn020&ust=1601314130057000&source=images&cd=vfe&ved=0CAIQjRxqFwoTCIC195XuiewCFQAAAAAdAAAAABAD - this would allow people to compare their favourite player's, meaning they could pick the better player.
 The visualisation of this comparison would make things much easier for the user.
+- Allow for more players to be displayed on the 'top 20 players' bar chart.
+This was not included as it was hard to read.

 References to libraries and open source resources:
 - https://www.geeksforgeeks.org/python-pandas-dataframe/ - describes what a 'dataframe' is in the pandas library